 A very easy difference to spot is that Brazilian people open their mouths more when pronouncing the words, especially the vowels.
 Portuguese citizens, on the other hand, usually subtract the vowels at the beginning and in the middle of the words, always resulting in the predominance of consonant sounds.

 As far as the pace of speech is concerned; the Portuguese speak much faster than the Brazilians.
-As Portugal is inundated with Brazilian music and soap operas in their media, the Portuguese people are accustomed to listening to the way Brazilians speak and don’t think their pronunciation is strange.
-As for the Brazilians, they generally have a lot more difficulty understanding spoken European Portuguese.
+As Portugal is inundated with Brazilian music and soap operas in their media, people there are accustomed to listening to the way Brazilians speak and don’t think their pronunciation is strange.
+However, Brazilians, generally have a bit more difficulty understanding spoken European Portuguese.
 In some states of Brazil, people have the tendency to speak even slower than the average of their compatriots which is the case of the citizens of Bahia.
 So, I have always wondered how interesting it would be to listen to a person born there talking to someone from Portugal… It would certainly be a unique experience!

 The Second Person Pronoun: